Alcoholism by Country Statistics

 On the other hand, it was reduced in countries in Europe that once had the highest levels of alcohol consumption.

-Highest alcoholism consumption rate by country
+Highest alcohol dependency rate by country

 Country